jamescourtney/FlatSharp/README.md

 ![image](doc/parse.png)

 ### So What Packages Do I Need?
-As discussed, there are two main ways to use FlatSharp: Precompilation and runtime compilation.
+There are two main ways to use FlatSharp: Precompilation with .fbs files and runtime compilation using attributes on C# classes.
 Both of these produce and load the same code, so the performance will be identical.
-There are 6 good reasons to use precompilation over runtime compilation:
+There are some good reasons to use precompilation over runtime compilation:
 - No runtime overhead -- Roslyn can take a little bit to spin up the first time
 - Fewer package dependencies
 - Better interop with other FlatBuffers languages via .fbs files